Role of HNF4α-cMyc Interaction in CDE Diet-Induced Liver Injury and Regeneration.

 摘要

-Hepatocyte nuclear factor 4 alpha (HNF4α) is a nuclear factor essential for liver function that regulates the expression of cMyc and plays an important role in proliferation and differentiation during liver regeneration.
+Hepatocyte nuclear factor 4 alpha (HNF4α) is a nuclear factor essential for liver function that regulates the expression of cMyc and plays an important role during liver regeneration.
 This study investigated the role of the HNF4α-cMyc interaction in regulating liver injury and regeneration using the choline-deficient and ethionine-supplemented (CDE) diet model.
 Wild-type (WT), hepatocyte-specific HNF4α-knockout (KO), cMyc-KO, and HNF4α-cMyc double KO (DKO) mice were fed a CDE diet for 1 week to induce subacute liver injury.
-To study regeneration, the CDE diet was followed by a normal chow diet for 1 week.
-WT mice exhibited significant liver injury and decreased HNF4α mRNA and protein expression after 1 week of a CDE diet; HNF4α deletion resulted in significantly higher injury with increased inflammation, fibrosis, proliferation, and hepatic progenitor cell activation compared with WT mice after CDE diet feeding but similar recovery.
-Deletion of cMyc substantially lowered liver injury with activation of inflammatory genes compared with WT and HNF4α-KO mice after CDE diet feeding.
-DKO mice resulted in a phenotype comparable to that of the HNF4α-KO mice after CDE diet feeding and led to complete recovery.
-DKO mice exhibited a significant increase in hepatic progenitor cell markers both after CDE diet-induced injury and after 1 week of recovery.
+To study regeneration, normal chow diet was fed for 1 week after CDE diet.
+WT mice exhibited significant liver injury and decreased HNF4α mRNA and protein expression after CDE diet.
+HNF4α deletion resulted in significantly higher injury with increased inflammation, fibrosis, proliferation, and hepatic progenitor cell activation compared with WT mice after CDE diet but indicated similar recovery.
+Deletion of cMyc lowered liver injury with activation of inflammatory genes compared with WT and HNF4α-KO mice after CDE diet.
+DKO mice had a phenotype comparable to that of the HNF4α-KO mice after CDE diet and a complete recovery.
+DKO mice exhibited a significant increase in hepatic progenitor cell markers both after injury and recovery phase.
 Taken together, these data show that HNF4α protects against inflammatory and fibrotic changes after CDE diet-induced injury, which is driven by cMyc.

 更多